kosniaz/today_i_learned/README.md

   `kubectl exec <podname> command` runs a command in that container.
   Works the same way as `docker exec <container-id>` command.

+## Docker games, pt.1

+It's weird, but today my [rasa](rasa.com) container wasn't behaving as expected.
+It was supposed to train the model for our latest voice assistant version, to be deployed and tested in [gitlab's CI/CD pipeline](https://docs.gitlab.com/ee/ci/quick_start/) of our repo.
+To train the model we always use the latest version of rasa's image, but this time something went wrong, there was a permission issue.
+More specifically, the running container couldn't write in the directory that was used to mount a host directory.
+I said, WTF.
+Why?
+On my host system, I navigated to the mapped directory, and double-checked the ownership of the directory.
+It was, as always the same, my host user, id 1000.
+On the other hand, docker images have always run as root in my system (because, as specified [here](https://medium.com/redbubble/running-a-docker-container-as-a-non-root-user-7d2e00f8ee15), root is the same uid in all unices).
+Could it have changed?
+Am I just too tired for this s\*\*t ?
+How can I know the user running in the docker container?

+Turns out I can't enter the container's shell, because it has no shell, only a specfic set of commands (train, run, actions etc).
+I tried running alpine's shell with the same parameters, and I created a file on the mounted dir.
+The result was a root owned file.
+Ok, so the weird user thing must be image specific.
+So what to do then?

+                       **Make the folder writable by everyone**

+Yes, that worked.
+By the way, when the model was created and stored in the host-system dir, I saw that the owner was some person with uid 1001 who belonged to the root group, 90% percent a rasa thing.

+P.S.
+In the end, I used an older version, because of incompatibility with the one used in running the bot.
+The older version behaved as expected: file ownership was root again.

 # Next up